 Another example of reactivating frozen sourdough starter is: if you have a recipe which contains 6 ounces of starter, remove two one ounce portions of sourdough starter from the freezer.
 Once thawed, feed with equal parts water and flour (so 2 ounces starter, 2 ounces water, 2 ounces flour).

 If you are concerned about the integrity of your sourdough starter, consider utilizing the float test or rubber band test to ensure optimal hydration levels.
-To learn more about these methods, visit my blog on maintaining sourdough starter.
+To learn more about these methods, learn how to maintain a sourdough starter.

 Depending the amount of sourdough starter removed from the freezer, thawing sourdough starter is a quick process when placed the counter (within 1-2 hours).
 Cold temperatures could make sourdough starter take longer to thaw (3-4 hours).